 You're going to need to start out with very warm water, preferably heated on the stove to nearly (but not quite) boiling.
 My tap water wasn't sufficiently hot.
 Next, add the sea salt and Epsom salt and stir until they are dissolved.
 When the salt is dissolved, add one tablespoon of organic coconut oil.
 You'll have to stir it until it is melted completely.
 Next, add one tablespoon of aloe vera gel.
 If you want to add essential oil for scent, add five drops at the end.
 Mix well, then pour into a spray bottle.

-Sea salt is beneficial because it adds texture to your spray.
+Sea salt is beneficial because it adds texture to your DIY sea salt spray.
 You may have heard that salt is harmful to hair, and that is partially true.
 The salt content in the ocean is much more concentrated than in this spray and can definitely dry your hair after excessive exposure.
-This homemade sea-salt spray contains four types of natural conditioners, though, so there’s not much danger for your hair.
+This DIY sea salt spray contains four types of natural conditioners, though, so there’s not much danger for your hair.

 Epsom salt is actually just crystallized magnesium, and it is commonly used to give hair volume.
 It also has conditioning properties.